copy/v86/docs/windows-9x.md

 5. Press "Have Disk...", click "Browse" and go to folder with unpacked driver.
 Inside the folder with driver, should be folders like `032mb`, `064mb`, `128mb`.
 Choose a version based on needed video memory size (for example, `032mb`), then select `vbemp.inf` inside.
 6. Select "VBE Miniport" adapter, press "OK" and "Next".
 7. After installing, restart Windows.

+### VMDisp9x (Windows 95)

+> [!WARNING]
+> This driver can run DOS Mode with some graphical glitches.
+However, DirectX and/or DirectDraw may not work properly with this driver.
+> Also, this driver doesn't support OpenGL.

+1. Download `vmdisp9x-<...>-driver-2d.img` from https://github.com/JHRobotics/vmdisp9x/releases.
+2. Mount as floppy image, right-click on the Desktop, click on "Properties".
+3. Click "Advanced" > "Adapter" > "Change".
+4. Press "Have Disk...", click "Browse" and go to the floppy.
+5. Select "VESA ISA" adapter and press "OK".
+6. After installing, restart Windows.

 ## CPU idling on Windows 95
 See about [installing AmnHLT](cpu-idling.md#windows-9x-using-amnhlt).